Alexczh1/Alexczh1.github.io/_pages/about.md

 News
 ======
+- **Oct, 2024** A new paper "Semi-Implicit Functional Gradient Flow" on Arxiv!
 - **Sep, 2024** Our paper "Functional Gradient Flows for Constrained Sampling" accepted at NeurIPS 2024!
 - **Sep, 2024** A new paper "Convergence of Distributed Adaptive Optimization with Local Updates" on Arxiv!
 - **May, 2024** Glad to serve as a reviewer of NeurIPS 2024 for the first time!